Lemmy00/TopClus/README.md

 ## Running Document Clustering

 The latent document embeddings will be saved to `results_${dataset}/latent_doc_emb.pt` which can be used as features to clustering algorithms (e.g., K-Means).

+Alternatevely, one can use `soft_clustering` method in `TopClusModel` that assigns topics to comments with respect to predicted probabilities following the Top-P method.

 If you have ground truth document labels, you could obtain the document clustering evaluation results by passing the document label file and the saved latent document embedding file to the `cluster_eval` function in [`src/utils.py`](src/utils.py).
 For example:
 ```